 You will need a computer that has Internet access, as Understanding Human Trafficking is an Internet-based, online training.
 It can be used with a MAC or PC.
-We recommend using Internet Explorer version 11 or higher.
-Some features and functionality may not work in browsers lower than IE 11.
-We are unable to provide support for Internet Explorer browsers lower than IE 11.
+We recommend using the latest version of Google Chrome.
 Specific hardware/software requirements include:

 - Operating System: Microsoft Windows XP SP22

 - Processor: 550 MHz or faster (1.2 GHz or faster recommended)

 - Memory: 256 MB RAM or greater

 - Sound Card: 16-bit sound card with speakers or headphones